How Long Do The Effects Of Heroin Last

 Getting Heroin Out of Your System

 The goal at Clean Recovery Centers is to empower you and can help you identify your strengths and put them to use.
 With facilities in Tampa, Sarasota, Largo, and more along the Suncoast, we are able to help hundreds to find recovery.
-Our heroin addiction treatment is an individualized program that begins with an individual assessment.
+Our rehab for heroin addiction is an individualized program that begins with an individual assessment.

 A 24-hour detoxification period monitored around the clock medically and with emotional support is often the first step to getting heroin out of your system.
 Detox can be dangerous as heroin withdrawal symptoms can become life-threatening.
 We offer medication-assisted treatment during this time to ensure the safety and well-being of our clients.
 After detox treatment is complete, our clients transition to the next level of care.
 For most, this will mean residential I treatment.
 Lasting 3-4 weeks, this inpatient treatment plan provides daily therapy, skill-building classes, and structured scheduling to dive into the root causes of addiction.
 From there, clients can transition to community housing onsite or sober living while attending outpatient services.